reqshark/generator-stacked/README.md

 ##### Example

-> You will have to install mongoDB if you dont have it installed already. [this is how you do it,](http://docs.mongodb.org/manual/installation/)
+> You will have to install mongoDB if you dont have it installed already.
+[This is how you do it](http://docs.mongodb.org/manual/installation/).

 > Once you are done with that you have to point your config file `server/config/config.js` at your mongoDB install.